rmast/knews/readme.txt

 10. The Officina Template.

 == Changelog ==

+= 1.8.2 =
+- Now the submit time (hour and minute) can be set for automated newsletters
+- Autocreation / autoresponders tasks settings can be edited (no delete and create another one anymore)
+- Solved bug on for French release: bad escaped apostrophe break JavaScript on admin side
+- Solved bug on spam live test (now works for https admin sites)
+- Clean wp-cron knews task when another options has selected (webserver cronjob or js-cron)

+= 1.8.1 =
+- Solved bug on some images resizing
+- Solved bug in stats for multisites
+- .htaccess code improvements for tracking pixel:
+- _ Code persists after permalinks change
+- _ Code compatible with multisite config
+- Solved pagination bug in manual post selector

+= 1.8.0 =
+WYSIWYG EDITOR NEW FEATURES:
+- New clean styles button added (on upper toolbar)
+- Clean text paste from Word and others: avoid unstable formats after paste
+- Selected nodes-only HTML code editor (on bottom bar)
+- Solved issues on Internet Explorer: token insertions (gear icon for username etc) and text color

+- solved issue on automation: some posts was not included on automation
+- deferred publication posts (future date) loosing the "knews for automation" choice at publication time: solved.
+- fixed issue on tracking stats for https protocol websites on front-end
+- dates on admin side are now shown localised, not GMT
+- Ready for the new-wave-templates (comming soon)

+= 1.7.9 =
+- Solved bug on new stats: not displaying on 1.7.8 (sorry, guys)...

+= 1.7.8 =
+- Better stats: Now uses the google graphs library
+- Solved issue in excerpt length (sometimes ignored)

+= 1.7.7 =
+- Integrated WordPress Farbastic color picker on WYSIWYG editor
+- Better scroll control on WYSIWYG editor
+- Less intrusive advices
+- Faster editor loading

 = 1.7.6 =
 - Real Spam Test: check easily your SMTP configuration with real Spam Assassin diagnose results